NBISweden/workshop-genome_assembly/exercises/exercise_1.md

 To give you enough disk space to work, please use the following commands to make a directory for yourself:

+The `$USER` variable is already set to your username.
+Copy and paste the instructions below.

 {% highlight bash %}
 WORKDIR=/proj/sllstore2017027/nobackup_GA2018/$USER
 mkdir -p "$WORKDIR"